MatildaZD/Wheatless-/README.md

 # Wheatless-
-Online Platform for those struggling with Gluten Insecurity in NYC
+Online Platform for those struggling with Gluten Insecurity in NYC.
+See the website at https://wheatless.riverdale.edu/